rhapsodyv/revive-plugins-doc/revive-plugin-structure.md

 * version: version of this plugin
 * type: Type of the plugin.
 For this XML is always *package*
 * install: Describes the groups this plugins have.
 All plugins must have at least on group, because the plugin must have at least one funcinality.
+* files: List files for this plugin.
+* file: it is a plugin definition file
 * contents: List the groups, where *name* is the name/id of the group (same name of the folder of the group) and the number inside this tag is the install order.

 ## Plugin Group Definition